Mastercard/flow/assert/assert-junit5/README.md

 close, complete the prepared run.
 Early close or abandonment is diagnosed by its class-local lifecycle backstop; neither is converted into successful finalization.
 Reporting retains its current immediate behavior for the original serial caller.
-Resource declarations below add cooperating serial ownership; cancellation drainage, shared context/fixture lifecycle and integrated final-only reporting remain unfinished.
+Resource declarations and explicit fixture domains below add cooperating serial ownership; full cancellation drainage and integrated final-only reporting remain unfinished.

 Real Launcher regressions have exercised the serial caller on coherent JUnit 5.10/Platform 1.10 and JUnit 6.0.3 stacks with Java 17.
 These are tested points,